Installing on FreeBSD

 This is necessary before you install the Git version, because if you leave it installed then the Git version will overwrite files that the package database keeps track of, and the system will be confused.

-Make sure you have the two "gnu-autotools" ports for automake and autoconf installed:
+Make sure you have the two "autotools" ports for automake and autoconf installed:

 This command should show you two lines.
 If not, install them:

-Use the following configure command when you get to that step in README.CVS:
+Use the following configure command when you get to that step in README.GIT:

-(you can omit the two --with- options if you are not building with RTREE or map caching.)
+(you can omit the --with-bdb-incdir option if you are not building with map caching.)
 This will make sure that the configure program can find all the headers and libraries that FreeBSD has in /usr/local, which is different from linux where nearly everything gets installed to /usr instead.

 A port to keep you current!